kissyass/CPP-Modules/CPP01/README.md

 - Avoiding a copy of large structures
 - In For Each Loop to modify all objects
 - For Each Loop to avoid the copy of objects

+#### There are 3 ways to pass C++ arguments to a function:
+- call-by-value
+- call-by-reference with a pointer argument
+- call-by-reference with a reference argument

 More information on <a href = "https://www.geeksforgeeks.org/references-in-cpp/">reference</a>
 ## <a id="Filestream">Filestream</a>